Get up-to-date results — by county and statewide — on California’s recall election.

 Due to the pandemic, all active registered voters received a ballot in the mail.
 To make it easier to vote, the state lets Californians mail in a ballot postmarked as late as Election Day — in this case Sept.
 14 — and have it counted so long as it arrives within seven days.

-And the results could change significantly, although not enough to cast Newsom’s victory in doubt — and not because of any conspiracy.
+And the results could change, although not enough to cast Newsom’s victory in doubt — and not because of any conspiracy.

 Because Democrats have embraced voting by mail more than Republicans, ballots that arrived before Election Day trended heavily in favor of Democrats and were reported first.
 As in the pandemic election of 2020, more Republicans were expected to vote in person and were obviously more likely to support the recall.